mangoweb-sylius/SyliusShipmentExportPlugin/README.md

 ## Features

-* See list of all unshipped orders
+* See list of all ready to ship orders (offline payment method or payment completed for non offline method)
 * Mark more orders at once as shipped
 * Download CSV for submitting batch shipments with Geis
 * Download CSV for submitting batch shipments with Czech Post